-10.5 Interface File Structure Definition
+10.5 Interface File Structure Definitions

-The interface file structure definition in section 10.5 are a subset of, and were adapted from STANAG 4575, Section 3, File Structure Definition.
+The definitions in this paragraph are a subset of, and were adapted from Section 3 of STANAG 4575, File Structure Definition.
 This file structure was selected to facilitate host computing platform independence and commonality.
 By incorporating an independent file structure, backward and forward compatibility is ensured for the life of the standard.

 This file structure definition does not define how data is physically stored on the recorder media but provides a standardized method for access of the stored data at the interface.
-Data can be physically organized in any way appropriate to the media, including multiple directories, as long as the file structure IAW paragraph 10.5 is maintained or seen at the interface (section 10.4).
+Data can be organized in any way appropriate to the media, including multiple directories, as long as the file structure IAW paragraph 10.5 is maintained or seen at the interface (paragraph 10.4).

 - 10.5.1 Data Organization.
 A data recording can contain a single file, which is composed of one (1) or more types of packetized data, or multiple files, in which one (1) or more types of data are recorded simultaneously in separate files.
 For a recording file to be in compliance with this standard, it must contain as a minimum the following: - a.
-Computer Generated Packet(s), Setup Record Format 1 IAW section 10.6.7.2 as the first packets in the recording. - b.
-Time Data Packet(s) IAW section 10.6.3 as the first dynamic packet after the Computer Generated Packet, Setup Record. - c.
-One (1) or more data format packets IAW Section 10.6.
+Computer Generated Packet(s), Setup Record Format 1 IAW paragraph 10.6.7.2 as the first packets in the recording. - b.
+Time Data Packet(s) IAW paragraph 10.6.3 as the first dynamic packet after the Computer Generated Packet, Setup Record. - c.
+One (1) or more data format packets IAW paragraph 10.6.